 During his visit to campus, Ortiz will also hold an open studio workshop in the Handwerker Gallery, where students interested in his work will be able to pull his prints.

 For more information, visit www.ithaca.edu/cscre.

-Originally published in Media Relations: Latino Artist Cruz Ortiz to Give Presentation at Ithaca College.
+Originally published in IC News: Latino Artist Cruz Ortiz to Give Presentation at Ithaca College.